Torann/laravel-geoip/README.md

-## GeoIP for Laravel 4 - Alpha
+# GeoIP for Laravel 4 - Alpha

-Determine the geographical location of website visitors based on the IP addresses powered by [MaxMind](http://www.maxmind.com).
+Determine the geographical location of website visitors based on the IP addresses.

-### Installation
+## Installation

 - [GeoIP for Laravel 4 on GitHub](https://github.com/torann/laravel-4-geoip)